Willmish/custom-C-shell/README.md

 ### Commands available
 Currently, builtin commands available are:
-- `cd [dir]` - Allows changing directory (takes a single argument)
+- `cd [dir]` - Allows changing directory.
+If dir is specified, changes directory to `dir`.
+Otherwise changes dirctory to `$HOME`.
 - `exit` - Exits the shell
-- `help` - Displays a short message with a list of builtin commands
+- `help [builtin]` - Displays a short message with a list of builtin commands.
+If builtin is specified, display help for that builtin.
 - `history [n]` - Displays the history of the current session.
 If n is specified, displays last `n` commands.

 ## Running the program